 Chapter 622 of M.G.L. and Title IX of the Federal Education Amendments of 1972

 Regulations governing the application of Chapter 622 of the Massachusetts General Laws, Acts of 1971, were issued in June of 1975.
 Chapter 622 states “No person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges, and courses of study in such public school on account of race, color, sex, religion, national origin, or sexual orientation.”
 These regulations focus on the services, programs and opportunities offered to students.
 The Chapter 622 Regulations address five areas of school policy: school admissions, admission to courses of study, guidance, course content, and extra-curricular and athletic activities.

-A copy of this policy and/or any regulations or inquiries regarding Title IX or Chapter 622 may be obtained by contacting the Title IX Coordinator for the Framingham Public Schools: Mr. Joseph Corazzini, Assistant Superintendent for Equity, Diversity, and Community Development & Title IX Coordinator for the Framingham Public Schools, 73 Mount Wayte Avenue, Second Floor, Framingham, MA 01702, 508-782-6890 or email@example.com.
+A copy of the Title IX policy and/or any regulations or inquiries regarding Title IX or Chapter 622 may be obtained by contacting the Title IX Coordinator for the Framingham Public Schools: Mr. Joseph Corazzini, Assistant Superintendent for Equity, Diversity, and Community Development & Title IX Coordinator for the Framingham Public Schools, 73 Mount Wayte Avenue, Second Floor, Framingham, MA 01702, 508-782-6890 or email@example.com.